SEN Information Report

-If you have concerns about your child the most important thing to do is talk to us about it.
-You can contact a member of the SEN Team, either by popping in, emailing or phoning, and we will organise a meeting to discuss your concerns.
-If you would like some advice from outside the school you can contact Hampshire Parent Partnership Service and they will discuss options with you.
+If you have concerns about your child, the most important thing to do is talk to us about it.
+You can contact a member of the Inclusion Team, either by popping in, emailing or phoning, and we will organise a meeting to discuss your concerns.
+If you would like some advice from outside the school, you can contact Hampshire Parent Partnership Service and they will discuss options with you.

-How accessible is Riders Federated Infant and Junior Schools?
+How accessible is the Federation of Riders Infant and Junior Schools?

-Riders is not a fully accessible school as we do not have a lift to the upper classrooms.
-However we will always strive to make any necessary adjustments to enable children with physical disabilities to join us and we will meet with parents/carers and outside agencies throughout the admission process to ensure that the pupils’ needs are understood and catered for.
-We have designated disabled parking spaces in the car park and our new site entrance is accessible for wheelchair users.
+Riders Junior is not a fully accessible school as we do not have a lift to the upper classrooms.
+However, we will make all possible adjustments to allow pupils with disabilities to join us and we will meet with parents/carers and outside agencies throughout the admission process to ensure that the pupils’ needs are understood and catered for.
+We have designated disabled parking spaces in the car park and our site entrance is accessible for wheelchair users.
 For more information please see our Accessibility Plan (in compliance with paragraph 3 or schedule 10 of the Equality Act 2010).

-What support will my child with SEN receive at break and lunchtimes?
+What support will my child with SEND receive at break and lunchtimes?

 How does the school manage the administration of medicines?

-The Federation of Riders Infant and Junior Schools have a policy regarding the administration and managing of medicines which can be found on the school website.
+The Federation of Riders Infant and Junior Schools have a policy regarding the administration and managing of medicines which can be found on the school’s website.

 - The school office staff will generally oversee the day to day administration of any medicines.

 - Staff undertake regular training and are updated on conditions and medications affecting individual children in school.
 Protocols are written and displayed on the wall in the staff room for children with particular medical needs.